pr0ggy/feather/README.md

 	<validation method name> => <validation callback>

+The given custom validation callbacks will be scope bound to the validator instance itself before execution, so you may access other validation methods within the custom callback using standard `$this->assert(...)` calls.
 Note that it is only necessary to create a new `Kase\TestValidator` instance if you wish to use custom assertion methods...if not, a default instance will be created within the Kase runner that supports the [basic assertion methods](#basic_assertions) outlined above.

 ## Testing Kase
 	./vendor/bin/phpunit